powered by Grail

 Information can be logged in a very wide variety of formats depending on the application or process, operating system or other factors.
 Log Processing offers a central and flexible way of extracting value from those raw log lines.

-Log processing occurs as log data arrives in the Dynatrace SaaS environment, and before it is written to disk (stored).
-You can process the log data once it reaches Dynatrace, by setting log processing rules.
+Log processing occurs as log data arrives in the Dynatrace SaaS environment and before it is written to disk (stored).
+By setting log processing rules, you can process the log data once it reaches Dynatrace.
 After the log data is processed, it is sent to storage and is available for further analysis.
 This method allows to process log data from all log ingest channels.

 For example, you can extract numerical values from log lines with Log Processing, turn these into metrics on the Dynatrace Platform, and include them in dashboards and problem detection.

 Log processing does not affect DDU consumption of log ingest.

 Log processing is based on rules that contain a matcher and a processing rule definition.

 The matcher narrows down the available log data for executing this specific rule.